An Outlyingness Matrix for Multivariate Functional Data Classification: Directional Outlyingness and Classification Procedure

-2) the mean directional outlyingness {\rm (\textbf{MO})} is
+the mean directional outlyingness {\rm (\textbf{MO})} is

-3) the variation of directional outlyingness {\rm (VO)} is
+the variation of directional outlyingness {\rm (VO)} is

-where $w(t)$ is a weight function defined on $\mathcal{I}$, which can be constant or proportional to the local variation at each time point \citep{claeskens2014multivariate}.
-Throughout this paper, we use a constant weight function, $w(t)=\{\lambda(\mathcal{I})\}^{-1}$, where $\lambda(\cdot)$ represents the Lebesgue measure. $\mathbf{MO}$ indicates the position of a curve relative to the center on average, which measures the scale outlyingness of this curve; ${\rm VO}$ represents the variation in the quantitative and directional aspects of the directional outlyingness of a curve and measures the shape outlyingness of that curve.
-Further, we may link the three measures of directional outlyingness through the following equation:
+where $w(t)$ is a weight function defined on $\mathcal{I}$, which can be constant or proportional to the local variation at each time point (\citet{claeskens2014multivariate}).
+Throughout, we use a constant weight function, $w(t)=\{\lambda(\mathcal{I})\}^{-1}$, where $\lambda(\cdot)$ is Lebesgue measure. $\mathbf{MO}$ indicates the position of a curve relative to the center on average, which measures the scale outlyingness of this curve; ${\rm VO}$ represents the variation in the quantitative and directional aspects of the directional outlyingness of a curve and measures the shape outlyingness of that curve.
+We can link the three measures of directional outlyingness by

-Then, ${\rm FO}$ can be regarded as the overall outlyingness and is equivalent to the conventional functional depth/outlyingness.
-When the curves are parallel to each other, ${\rm VO}$ becomes zero and a quadratic relationship then appears between ${\rm FO}$ and $\mathbf{MO}$.
-Most of existing depths can be used to derive their corresponding directional outlyingness, among which we suggest the distance-based depth, e.g., random projection depth \citep{zuo2003projection} and the Mahalanobis depth \citep{zuo2000general}.
+Then, ${\rm FO}$ can be regarded as the overall outlyingness and is equivalent to the conventional functional outlyingness.
+When the curves are parallel to each other, ${\rm VO}$ is zero and a quadratic relationship exists between ${\rm FO}$ and $\mathbf{MO}$.
+Many existing statistical depths can be used to construct their corresponding directional outlyingness, among which we suggest the distance-based depths, e.g., random projection depth (\citet{zuo2003projection}) and the Mahalanobis depth (\citet{zuo2000general}).
 In the current paper, we choose the Mahalanobis depth to construct directional outlyingness for all the numerical studies.
+As an intuitive illustration of this framework, an example is provided in the supplement.